 Financial assistance is available to provide emergency relief to District residents struggling with unpaid DC Water bills during the COVID-19 public health emergency and 105 days thereafter.
 Eligible households may receive bill assistance up to $2,000 as a one-time emergency benefit.

-OPC is the statutory advocate for DC Water ratepayers and can assist with CRIAC issues and complaint resolution.
+OPC is the statutory advocate for DC Water ratepayers and can assist with CRIAC issues and other water services complaint resolution.

-LPRAP uses District funds to assist with eligible property owner’s lead pipe replacement.
-Each property owner can receive 50% of their costs covered (up to $2,500), regardless of income.
-Some residents will qualify for 80% or 100% assistance depending on household size and income.
+LPRAP uses District funds to assist homeowners with partial lead pipe replacements.
+Each homeowner can receive a 50% discount (up to $2,500), regardless of income.
+Some residents will qualify for a free replacement, depending on household size and income.

 The RiverSmart Homes program offers incentives to District homeowners interested in reducing stormwater pollution from their properties.